-This course introduces candidates to the teaching profession with particular emphasis on the use of inquiry in the classroom, the teacher performance assessment, and professional codes of conduct, and the role of professional associations in teachers’ professional development and practice.
+This course introduces candidates to the teaching profession with particular emphasis on the use of inquiry in the classroom, the teacher performance assessment, professional codes of conduct, and the role of professional associations in teachers’ professional development and practice.
 (Standard 7, Ohio Standards for the Teaching Profession)

 This course examines the major theories and research findings in all areas of human development and learning for typical and atypichildren with an emphasis on cognitive, psychosocial, and physical development.
 (Standard 1)

 MCE5300 Planning and Assessment for Student Learning (6 cr)

 Candidates begin their development as reflective practitioners through the study of the art and science of teaching.
 Topics include: examination of curriculum models, implementation and differentiation instructional strategies, lesson and unit design and delivery, the integration of technology, the role of local, state, and federal guidelines.
 Candidates become familiar with a variety of types of formative and summative assessments from classroom based, teacher created tests, and state-mandated and high stakes standardized tests.
 Candidates examine in depth types of assessments, characteristics of assessments, uses of assessments, in addition to having a clear understanding of measurement theory, assessment-related issues and interpreting and communicating results of assessments.

 Candidates are provided multiple opportunities to explore methods that can be used to create learning environments that are healthy, respectful, supportive, and challenging.
 Emphasis is on building a collaborative approach to promote content area learning and student engagement.
 (Standard 5)

 MCE5500 Integrated Methods (4 cr)